bugs181/PopcornTV/readme.md

 # What was PopcornTV?

-PopcornTV was a simple application that allowed an Apple TV to play stream Movies and TV shows directly from torrents.
+PopcornTV was a simple application that allowed an AppleTV to play stream Movies and TV shows directly from torrents.
 It pulls from [yts.to]() as well as the Popcorn Time TV API to allow users to watch most Movies and TV Shows Instantly.

+This project is useful only to those running AppleTV 3 or older. <br>
+For AppleTV 4 see the [MediaChannel App](https://github.com/bugs181/AppleTV4-MediaChannel) (Coming soon!)

 ## How it worked